 Gilbert Stork begins his interview with a description of his childhood and family background in Paris.
 Stork and his family moved to the United States in 1939.
 Stork earned his BS at the University of Florida in 1942, and in 1945 he received his PhD in organic chemistry from the University of Wisconsin.
 Stork’s graduate work and early career focused on synthesis related to quinine and stereochemical control in synthesis.
 His first employment after receiving his PhD was with Lakeside Laboratories, working on estrone synthesis.
 Stork left Lakeside in 1946 and began an instructorship at Harvard University.
 While at Harvard, he also consulted for the Syntex Corporation.
 In 1953, Stork left Harvard and joined the faculty of Columbia University, where he continued his organic synthesis research.
 Stork concludes the interview with a discussion of various developments in organic chemistry, the future of university research funding, and memorable students and co-workers.

-Andrew Streitwieser begins his oral history interview by describing his family, early education, and education at Columbia University, stressing the influence of William Doering upon his work.
-Streitwieser describes the emergence of organic chemistry at the University of California, Berkeley, and his own ambitious and productive research program there.
+Andrew Streitwieser begins this interview by describing his family, early education, and undergraduate days at Columbia University.
+He then elucidates his graduate education at Columbia, stressing the influence of William Doering upon his work, before describing his research on molecular orbital theory as a fellow at the Massachusetts Institute of Technology.
+Streitwieser then discusses the emergence of organic chemistry at the University of California, Berkeley, and his own ambitious and productive research program there.

 Michel Streuli was born in Zürich, Switzerland.
 In school he liked mathematics and engineering.
 He had always wanted to be a doctor and a scientist, and based on its pediatrics program, he attended Tufts University.
 Then he returned to Zürich to work in Charles Weissman's lab, where he worked on cloning interferon.
 After five years, he took a position at Dana-Farber Cancer Center to work in Stuart F. Schlossman's lab.
 He found a place in Haruo Saito's lab, working on cloning antigens, specifically the antigen CD45, the leukocyte common antigen.
 He then accepted an assistant professorship at the Dana-Farber Cancer Center and Harvard University.
 He is now an associate professor and continues his research.
 He hopes that his work, which is aimed at understanding the basic mechanisms of the cell, may help others develop new cancer therapies and diagnostic tools.